What is a car finance broker?

 How can a car loan broker help me?

-A car loan broker can also take care of some of the more difficult aspects of the loan application for you, including negotiating with lenders.
+A car loan broker can also take care of managing the loan application process for you, including negotiating with lenders.
 A professional broker is likely to have the industry knowledge and skills to deal with multiple lenders effectively.
 And by getting you set up with pre-approval for your car loan, you can shop for vehicles with confidence.

-Another benefit of using a car loan broker is they can provide advice to help with your loan application if you’re in a tricky financial situation.
-For example, if you’re self-employed, don’t have an excellent credit score or if you want to bring a guarantor onboard, it may be difficult to secure approval on your own.
-You can expect an experienced car loan broker to have dealt with various situations before, so they may have relationships with the lenders that are more likely to approve loans to borrowers in your situation.
+Another potential benefit of a car loan broker is that they can provide advice to help with your loan application if you’re in a tricky financial situation.
+For example, if you’re self-employed, have a bad credit score, or want to bring a guarantor onboard, it may be difficult to secure car loan approval on your own.
+You can expect an experienced car loan broker to have relationships with lenders that are more likely to approve loans to borrowers in your situation.

-Can a broker get me a better deal on a car loan?
+Can a broker get you a better deal on a car loan?

 While it’s not guaranteed that a broker will secure you the best car loan, chances are you may bag a better deal.